POW Rosters

 North China Marines - This is a sub-page of the North China Marines web site.

-Submarine POWs - This site contains a list of submarine crewmen that became POWs.
+Submarine POWs - This link goes to a page of Paul W. Wittmer's Submarine Veterans web site that contains a list of submarine crewmen who became POWs during World War II.

 USS Wake - This link goes to Roger Mansell's "Center for Research, Allied POWS Under the Japanese" web site.